Referral

 Key Messages

-Also, eligible patients can now collect lateral flow tests from community pharmacies.
+Eligible patients can now collect lateral flow tests from community pharmacies.

 • Formulary guidance COVID-19 treatments for patients who do not require hospitalisation: N&E Devon / S&W Devon

-There is also prescribing training available the NHS Learning Hub here.
+There is also prescribing training available the NHS Learning Hub here

 Toggle all

-1) Initial assessment for consideration of a COVID-19 treatment
+• Initial assessment for consideration of a COVID-19 treatment

 The patient should meet ALL of the following to be considered for treatment: